FAA Investigates Plane Accident in Nashville

 Additionally, federal law prohibits an airline from contacting any victims for 45 days after they have been involved in a crash.
 Because of this, it is recommended you contact a lawyer immediately if you have been involved in an airplane accident.

 It is also important to note that airlines are not the only ones who may be responsible in an accident.
 Victims can theoretically sue third parties, such as the engine manufacturer or airport, for products liability or negligence.

-Nashville Personal Injury Attorneys- Maximize your compensation today.
+Nashville Personal Injury Lawyers- Maximize your compensation today.

-The attorneys at Calhoun Law, PLC will initiate an independent accident investigation for all victims of accidents, whether it is a plane, bike, truck, or car accident.
+The lawyers at Calhoun Law, PLC will initiate an independent accident investigation for all victims of accidents, whether it is a plane, bike, truck, or car accident.
 We are here to ensure you and your loved ones get the compensation and justice you deserve.
 Airlines seem to have unlimited resources and will not hesitate to try to limit their liability.
-If you have been involved in a plane accident, it is important you consult an attorney right away.
-Contact our Nashville accident and personal injury attorneys today.
+If you have been involved in a plane accident, it is important you consult an lawyer right away.
+Contact our Nashville accident and personal injury lawyers today.
 Consultations are free and confidential.